Qiskit/documentation/README.md

   </TabItem>

   <TabItem value="qasm" label="QASM">
-    This in cloud the text for QASM
+    This is the text for QASM
   </TabItem>
 </Tabs>
 ```